|

 2025

-Preliminary stamp program for 2025.
-Details from all USPS announcements are tentative and subject to change.
+U.S. stamp program for 2025.
 All sheet or pane issues have plate numbers in four corners (UL, UR, LL, LR) unless otherwise specified.

 Denominations in parentheses are Forever stamps, if first class rate, or nominal rate, if service-inscribed.
-The first class rate is 73¢ effective since January 21, 2024.
-The extra ounce rate remained at 24¢ (so 97¢ for up to 2 ounces, $1.21 for up to 3 ounces).
+The first class rate was 73¢ effective since January 21, 2024.
+The extra ounce rate was 28¢ (so $1.01 for up to 2 ounces, $1.29 for up to 3 ounces).
 The postcard rate increased to 56¢.
-International letters, also known as the Global airmail rate, are $1.65 per ounce (or for the first two ounces, for mail to Canada).
-Semi-postal stamps continued to be sold at 85¢, serving 73¢ in postage with a 12¢ charitable donation of about 16%.
+International letters, also known as the Global airmail rate, were $1.65 per ounce (or for the first two ounces, for mail to Canada).
+Semi-postal stamps continued were sold at 85¢, serving 73¢ in postage with a 12¢ charitable donation of about 16%.
+On July 13, 2025, the first class rate increased from 73¢ +5 to 78¢, extra ounce from 28¢ +1 to 29¢, postcard rate 56¢ +5 to 61¢ (not the announced +6 to 62¢), and the Global airmail rate +5 to $1.70 per ounce (or for the first two ounces, for mail to Canada).
+Semi-postal stamps increased from 85¢ +5 to 90¢, serving 78¢ in postage with a 12¢ donation of a bit over 15%.
+In addition, the surcharge for non-machinable mail increased to $1.27; it no longer matched the 2-ounce rate, although this has merely been a coincidence when these rates matched in the past.
 Coil stamps have plate numbers at the bottom center of single stamps and appear in the coil roll at the interval specified.

 Plate numbers and copyright markings for self-adhesive booklet stamps or ATM panes appear on a peelable strip within the pane.
 Copyright, Pane Position Diagrams (PPD), ZIP code, math aids and other markings have appeared on the back of most regular issues for several years.
 As it does every year, USPS moved the tiny date appearing on new stamp designs.
 For 2025 issues, it appears vertically reading up, in the lower left corner.